 "This product has just two ingredients: water and organic oats," says Magryta.
 It also contains no added sugars, oils, or preservatives, making it a clean choice overall.
-One note: it's not fortified with nutrients, so it doesn't have the same nutrition profile as cow's milk or other alternative milks.
+One note: it's not fortified with nutrients, so it doesn't have the same nutrition profile as cow's milk or other alternative milk options

 Even though this brand is light on fiber and protein, Magryta says the nutrition profile makes up for that.
 It's fortified with calcium, includes simple, organic ingredients, and is free of oil, phosphates, and natural flavors.
-It's also one of the few organic offering as well as one of the only zero-sugar oatmilks.
+It's also one of the few organic offerings as well as one of the only zero-sugar oat milk options.

 Although not organic, the original version of Planet Oat's oatmilk is fortified with nutrients and low in fat.
 And with two grams of fiber and one teaspoon of sugar per serving, it's a solid choice if buying organic isn't in your budget.

-Yes, we did tell you skip barista-formulated oat milk, but that was because most varieties include industrial seed oils.
+Yes, we did tell you to skip barista-formulated oat milk, but that was because most varieties include industrial seed oils.
 The Elmhurst brand doesn't, though, which is why it's Eat This-approved.
 Plus, it has two grams of fiber, three grams of protein, no carrageenan or gluten, and is non-GMO verified.
-If you're going to go barista, Elmhurst is your best bet (even Starbucks is using it, so you know it's good).
+If you're going to go barista, Elmhurst is your best bet.

 The 3 worst oat milks you can buy